 Before DJI came and stormed the drone world with their expensive (but really quite nice) technology, we saw Parrot dominating the UAV market and to some extent they still have some of the best looking and performing technology in the industry.

 The Parrot AR Drone 2.0 is a drone that would usually fall just outside of our price point for this article as it retails at around £230 to £280.
-However, stocked direct from Parrot on this reputable third party site, the drone is available at well under £200 when you purchase it in the jungle skin – which just so happens to be our favourite.
+However, stocked direct from Parrot on this reputable third party site, the drone is available at well under £200 (under £100 at the time of writing) when you purchase it in the jungle skin – which just so happens to be our favourite.

 To give the AR Drone 2.0 a score of 9/10 we had to be seriously impressed – and we were.

 Going back to DJI, you might think they invented the perfect social media drone with the Spark, but that is not so as the AR Drone 2.0 has been around a little longer and is a true social butterfly.
 This quadcopter has a fantastic 720p HD camera on board with a dedicated free app that allows you to take photos and create films and gives you the ability to share them straight to your favourite social media channels – including YouTube, Facebook and Twitter.